Is it normal to have a body temperature of 34.8 - 35ºC?

 There are several factors that affect body temperature making it higher or lower in terms of tenths of a degree but a body temperature lower than 35 degrees is quite alarming.
 These can be your body shape, especially if you are overweight, age, affecting the elderly and those who are confined to bed rest due to illness.
 Infants are also prone to hypothermia, as are people with impared decision making skills due to mental illness or alcohol intoxication.
 Diabetes is another condition that can cause hypothermia.

-If you want to read similar articles to Is it normal to have a body temperature of 34.8 - 35ºC?, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to Is it normal to have a body temperature of 34.8 - 35ºC?, we recommend you browse around our Diseases & secondary effects category.